mezzio/mezzio-authentication-session/docs/book/v1/requiring-authentication.md

 With this approach, every request other than the one to the login form itself will require authentication.
-To make this possible, you will need to decorate the zend-expressive-authentication `AuthenticationMiddleware` so that you can exclude that particular path.
+To make this possible, you will need to decorate the mezzio-authentication `AuthenticationMiddleware` so that you can exclude that particular path.

 As an example, you could do the following in the `config/pipeline.php` file,